GROWING TREND FOR SMOKEFREE INDOOR AIR

 Not surprisingly, more cities, states, and sovereign Tribal governments are taking steps to implement 100% smokefree indoor air environment for all workplaces and facilities –including casinos – as a way to improve the health of a community and its workforce.
 After all, it is about people’s lives.

-Approximately 800 gambling venues across the U.S. have either opened with or transitioned to a 100% smokefree indoor air policy – and even more are on the way.
+More than 1,000 gambling venues across the U.S. have either opened with or transitioned to a 100% smokefree indoor air policy – and even more are on the way.
 Smokefree air is already a normal part of the casino entertainment and job experience in many markets.
 Twenty states require all commercial (state-regulated) gaming facilities to be smokefree indoors, plus US Virgin Islands and Puerto Rico.

 There are many valuable lessons learned for how to make going smokefree indoors a smooth process.